metno/emep-ctm/Subrun.rst

 Read external BCs
 ~~~~~~~~~~~~~~~~~

-Reading BCs from a different model is more involved than the preivous example.
+Reading BCs from a different model is more involved than the previous example.
 The vertical axis and variables in the file need to be mapped to the
 corresponding model variables.